lewiscarr/moodlemobilepaintjob/README.md

 # moodlemobilepaintjob
-The Moodle Mobile Paint Job is a collection of files that helps in the design of the the Moodle Mobile App
+The Moodle Mobile Paint Job is a collection of files that helps in the design of the Moodle Mobile App

 [Project Website](http://lewiscarr.github.io/moodlemobilepaintjob/)